iann0036/tf-cfn-provider/docs/providers/aws/CodebuildProject.md

 `InsecureSsl` - (Optional) Ignore SSL warnings when connecting to source control.

+`Location` - (Optional) The location of the source code from git or s3.

 `ReportBuildStatus` - (Optional) Set to `true` to report the status of a build's start and finish to your source provider.
 This option is only valid when your source provider is `GITHUB`, `BITBUCKET`, or `GITHUB_ENTERPRISE`.

-`SourceIdentifier` - (Required) The source identifier.
-Source data will be put inside a folder named as this parameter inside AWS CodeBuild source directory.

 ## Return Values